aikubo/LinkingLines/paper/paper.md

 # Create a figure and axis for visualization, coloring lines by 'AvgTheta'
 fig, ax = DotsLines(lines, ColorBy='AvgTheta')

 ```
+We have more extensive examples on our [documentation site](https://linkinglines.readthedocs.io/en/latest/).

+# Future Work

+This package takes geospatial or other types of line segment data and clusters them based on their orientation.
+Currently, the Hough transform assumes that the data input into are only straight line segments however it could be generalized to arbitrary shapes for more flexibility [@ballard1981generalizing].
+Additionally, future work could incorporate other shapes or patterns in the Hough Space and could extend the feature extraction methods laid out here.
+We invite collaboration to increase the capabilities of this code.

 # Acknowledgements